Milford residents should be considering filtered water.

 Because we customize our water purifiers to order, NH Tap has been able to tailor our filtration media to remove the contaminants shown to exist in Milford’s public water and private water.

 NH Tap offers free installation on all of our purifiers, a 5-year warranty (including parts and labor), and a lifetime of support.

-Get the best in Public Water Filtration
+Get the best in public water filtration.

 Learn more about the NH Tap MainFrame™ Whole House Water Filtration System

-Get the best in Well Water Filtration
+Get the best in well water filtration.

 Do you or a loved one have a private well in Milford?
 NH Tap can collect a sample and get you an independent, third-party lab test on your water quality.
 Should your well show any signs of contamination, NH Tap can put together the right technology to fix your bad water for good.

 Explore our NH Tap Absolute™ Well Water Filtration System for private wells.